srubin/ssrubin.com/src/documents/posts/music-library-with-mpd-ncmpcpp-beets.html.md

 The key thing to remember about mpd is that it runs and plays music in the background.
 There's no user interface to mpd: you need to use a client to control it.
 When you use a client, you're sending commands to mpd about what to play; so you can open and close clients freely without stopping playback.
 It's like if you could quit iTunes and still have your music playing.

-You can use mpc to control playback with mpd, but you'll probably want something a little bit more user-friendly.
+You can use mpc to control playback with mpd, but you'll probably want something more user-friendly.
 Here's a [laundry list of players](http://mpd.wikia.com/wiki/Clients) you can use to control mpd.
 I prefer ncmpcpp, a command-line player, because I spend a lot of time in the terminal anyway.
 And, as you might have noticed, I want a lightning-fast client.

 Install ncmpcpp: